deepgoyal19/deepgoyal19/README.md

 - 👀 I’m interested in Robotics, GIS, Remote Sensing, AI
 - 🌱 I’m currently learning python, GIS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me insta id-deep_goyal 18
+- 📫 How to reach me insta id-deep_goyal18
 linkedin id-https://www.linkedin.com/in/deepanshu-goyal-89a6b6215/

 <!---